SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   or skips.
 Scoped analyzer and whitespace verification pass for every changed C# file.
 Roslynk reports zero compiler errors and no diagnostics in the changed files, `git diff --check` passes, and `.gitattributes` is unchanged.
+- [x] The completed checkpoint was committed as `7e2de7a2c25852acc374b17936a1a644464f77f3` with author and committer `James Jackson-South <james_south@hotmail.com>`.

+Verified wedge compound checkpoint evidence on 2026-08-31:

+- [x] Audited mask generation against current libaom `tools/gen_wedge_masks_data.py` and `av1/common/reconinter.c`, including the master prototypes, direction transforms, block-size codebooks, sign flips, offsets, and luma/chroma mask sampling.
+ImageSharp's generated masks match those definitions; only stale “pinned” documentation required correction.
+- [x] Audited reconstruction against current libaom `aom_dsp/blend_a64_mask.c`.
+The high-bit-depth d16 path applies the Q6 mask to both no-round intermediates before bias removal, the sole final rounding step, and clipping.
+- [x] Corrected the production high-bit-depth intermediate eligibility gate, which admitted only equal-average blocks and made the distance-weighted and wedge no-round finalizers unreachable.
+  Average, distance-weighted, and wedge subpixel blocks now retain both intermediates until their signaled finalizer; difference-weighted blending remains excluded for its next ordered checkpoint.
+- [x] Added high-bit-depth traversal to the existing semantic mask-blend predictor and readonly operator family with descending Vector512, Vector256, Vector128, and scalar dispatch.
+Unsigned widening preserves the biased 12-bit intermediate range.
+No per-block, per-row, or per-scanline allocation or copy was added.
+- [x] Extended FeatureTestRunner coverage with an independent Q6 mask oracle across 10/12-bit copy, horizontal, vertical, and separable subpixel prediction, widths 9, 17, 33, and 65, all mask weights from 0 through 64, and row-padding sentinels.
+A complete `Av1BlockDecoder.DecodeBlock` regression verifies the current-libaom 8x8 wedge mask and the production no-round branch.
+- [x] Extracted the fixture's 5,374-byte AV1 `mdat` payload and decoded it with refreshed current libaom `aomdec`, using one thread with row threading disabled.
+All 19 frames decoded.
+The final 19,200 YUV444 samples have SHA-256 `E8CAA650F1571C5B9CACAF8C06E1DDF5F5D2ED35F65F1C34377076C573425899` and match the retained native reference with zero differing samples.
+- [x] The real 19-frame production sequence requires both wedge-mask orientations, compares final native Y, Cb, and Cr planes exactly, compares final RGBA presentation through ImageSharp's established reference-output API, and repeats the complete decode with a 1,024-byte constrained tracked allocator and exactly-once return checks.
+- [x] The focused Release checkpoint set passes 35/35 on net10.0 and 35/35 on net11.0, with zero failures or skips.
+Scoped analyzer and whitespace verification pass for every changed C# file.
+  Roslynk reports zero compiler errors, `git diff --check` passes, and `.gitattributes` is unchanged.

 For every item: